The smart stove sensor that catches what reminders miss.

 Per-burner thermal sensing

-Smartphone push + SMS escalation
+Smartphone push and SMS escalation

 Phone notification first.
-If you don't respond in your chosen window (default 60 sec), Stovyn texts up to 5 trusted contacts you've set up — TCPA-compliant consent recorded for each.
+If you don't respond in your chosen window (default 60 sec), Stovyn texts up to 5 trusted contacts you've set up, TCPA-compliant consent recorded for each.

 Works on the home Wi-Fi you already have

 No separate gateway.
 No subscription required for safety alerts.
-Pairs in 5 minutes via the Stovyn app — no drilling, no rewiring, no stove modification.
+Pairs in 5 minutes via the Stovyn app, no drilling, no rewiring, no stove modification.

-Optional Pro camera (on-device only)
+Optional Pro camera (event snapshots, no streaming)

-Smart sensor vs reminder disc — which one fits?
+Smart sensor vs reminder disc, which one fits?

 Full comparison: Stovyn vs BurnerAlert vs Inirv vs FireAvert vs Wallflower →What Stovyn does NOT do

-We list this loudly because the alternative — implying we replace certified safety devices — kills people:
+We list this loudly because the alternative, implying we replace certified safety devices, kills people:

 - Stovyn does not replace a UL 217 smoke alarm.
 Always keep a working smoke alarm.